-The three bits of information you’ll need:
+The information you will need:

 One difference between international transfers and regular domestic transfers, is you need to put together a bit more info about the recipient.

-You need these three things:
+You need the following 3 things:

 - Recipient name (can be you or someone else)

 - IBAN (international bank account number)

 The IBAN can be intimidating because it is so damn long.